tuya/tuya-homebridge/README.md

 - `options.password` - **required** : The app account's password.
 MD5 salted password is also available for increased security.
 - `options.appSchema` - **required** : The app schema: 'tuyaSmart' for the Tuya Smart App, or 'smartlife' for the Smart Life App.
 - `options.endpoint` - **optional** : The endpoint URL can be inferred from the [API Reference > Endpoints](https://developer.tuya.com/en/docs/iot/api-request?id=Ka4a8uuo1j4t4#title-1-Endpoints) table based on the country code provided.
 Only manually set this value if you encounter login issues and need to specify the endpoint for your account location.
 - `options.homeWhitelist` - **optional**: An array of integer values for the home IDs you want to whitelist.
 If provided, only devices with matching Home IDs will be included.
-You can find the Home ID in the homebridge log.
+You can find the Home ID in the Homebridge log.
+- `options.debug` - **optional**: Includes debugging output in the Homebridge log.
+(Default: `false`)
+- `options.debugLevel` - **optional**: An optional list of strings seperated with comma `,`. `api` represents for API and MQTT log, device ID represents for specific device log.
+If blank, all logs are outputed.

 #### Advanced options